-Data access governance helps to provide insight to internal gaps in security.
+Data access governance helps to provide insight into internal gaps in security.
 This system looks at unstructured data and enables collaboration methods.
-It limits the amount of authorized users and help the company to monitor practices.
+It limits the number of authorized users and helps the company to monitor practices.
 Additionally, it can help to spotlight abnormalities earlier, so you can eliminate the potential danger.

 Employee Training and Awareness

 Data breaches are often due to regular users with access to the information.
 This doesn’t mean the employee is performing the breach, but a cyber-criminal was able to gain access because of them.
 It’s critical to provide clear information to employees and teach them the security policies and protocols.

 This can help employees to understand the root cause of attacks, and how to spot the beginning stages.
 Overall, employees would be able to help reduce the risks.

 Properly Dispose of Old Documents and Electronics